heathen00/wfparser3/wfparser3/README.md

      should not be too extensive to reduce redundancy and should only indicate that ... what?
      Think about what the integration testing should prove in more concrete and limited terms.
    * You overuse Singleton pattern.
+   * If all implementations of subsystem factories implemented the same interface, then you could switch out factories in the LocalizerSystem at run time to change behaviour.
+At least the StubLocalizerFactory does not implement its equivalent production Factory interface.

 HERE: